bracesoftware/newasm/README.md

 - `decm` for floats;
 - `txt` for strings.

-### `start` label
+### `start` section
-In this label, you can perform instructions, and cannot create variables, or else program will end with exit code 1.
+In this section, you can perform instructions, and cannot create variables, or else program will end with exit code 1.

-## Built-in constants
+## Built-in references
-This language brings some built-in constants, or rather operands, with itself - list:
+This language brings some built-in references, or rather operands, with itself - list:

-- `%ios` - used as an operand in `syscall`, represents a module of `syscall` functions
+- `%ios` - used as an operand in `syscall`, represents a module of `syscall` functions;
+- `%nl` - used as a null operand in some instructions.

 **WARNING**: Syntax such as `% ios` is invalid.